HSH.com on the latest move by the Federal Reserve

 The federal funds rate is an intrabank, overnight lending rate.
 The Federal Reserve increases or decreases this so-called "target rate" when it wants to cool or spur economic growth.

-The last change to this rate by the Federal Reserve came on July 26, 2023 and was the eleventh increase in the funds rate since 2018, when the Fed last completed a cycle of increasing interest rates.
-The current 5.5% rate is the highest it has been since January 31, 2001.
+The last change to this rate by the Federal Reserve came on November 7, 2024 and was the second decrease in the funds rate since March 2020, when the Fed began an aggressive series of cuts to support the economy as the pandemic upended everything.
+The current 4.75% rate is the lowest it has been since February 2023.

-By the Fed's recent thinking, the long-run "neutral" rate for the federal funds is perhaps 2.5 percent or so, a level well below what has long been considered to be a "normal" level.
-The Fed has raised the federal funds rate well above this normal level in order to temper inflation pressures that rose to more than 40-year highs in 2022.
-Once the Fed cycle of increases is complete, short-term rate may be slow to retreat to the Fed's "long-run" 2.5% rate.
-As of March 2024, the central bank's own forecast doesn't expect for it to return there until 2027 at the very earliest.
+By the Fed's recent thinking, the long-run "neutral" rate for the federal funds is perhaps 2.9 percent or so, a level well below what has long been considered to be a "normal" level.
+The Fed raised the federal funds rate well above this normal level in order to temper inflation pressures that rose to more than 40-year highs in 2022.
+Once the Fed cycle of increases is complete, short-term rate may be slow to retreat to the Fed's "long-run" 2.9% rate.
+As of September 2024, the central bank's own forecast doesn't expect for it to return there until the end of 2026 at the very earliest.

-The Fed can either establish a range for the federal funds rate, or may express a single value for its key monetary policy tool.
+The Fed may establish a range for the federal funds rate or express a single value for this key monetary policy tool.

 Related content: Federal Funds Rate - Graph and Table of Values